CallumWalley/nzrse-containers/_episodes/13-mpi-dask.md

 ### Running Dask-MPI in a container

 We are now all set to try out Dask-MPI in a container.
-Similar to the OpenFOAM-MPI lesson in this workshop, we will first run the example and the look at the details later, in case you haven't tried out MPI with containers before.
+Similar to the OpenFOAM-MPI lesson in this workshop, we will first run the example and look at the details later, in case you haven't tried out MPI with containers before.

 The following command will send job script `mpi_ernz20.sh` off to the Slurm scheduler and run the sample application: